-- Represents amortized cost for fixed income securities and cost for preferred and common stock, limited partnership/limited liability company interests and equity warrants/options.
-Fair value is determined by or under the direction of the Company's Board of Directors.
-See Note 2 for further details. - Non-income producing equity securities at December 31, 2015. - Non-accrual status at December 31, 2015 and therefore non-income producing.
-At December 31, 2015, the aggregate fair value and amortized cost of the Company's debt investments on non-accrual status represents 1.4% and 4.2% of total debt investments at fair value and amortized cost, respectively. - Transaction and other information for "non-controlled, affiliated" investments under the Investment Company Act of 1940, whereby the Company owns 5% or more (but not more than 25%) - of the portfolio company's outstanding voting securities.
+- (a) (b) Represents amortized cost for fixed income securities and cost for preferred and common stock, limited partnership/limited liability company interests and equity warrants/options. - Fair value is determined by or under the direction of the Company's Board of Directors.
+See Note 2 for further details

+(d) (e) Non-income producing equity securities at December 31, 2015.

+Non-accrual status at December 31, 2015 and therefore non-income producing.
+At December 31, 2015, the aggregate fair value and amortized cost of the Company's debt investments on nonaccrual status represents 1.4% and 4.2% of total debt investments at fair value and amortized cost, respectively.

+Transaction and other information for "non-controlled, affiliated" investments under the Investment Company Act of 1940, whereby the Company owns 5% or more (but not more than 25%)

+(f) of the portfolio company's outstanding voting securities.

-Approximately 81% of the senior secured loans in the Company's portfolio companies bear interest at a floating rate that may be determined by reference to the London Interbank Offered Rate (LIBOR) or other base rate (commonly the Federal Funds Rate or the Prime Rate), at the borrower's option.
-In addition, approximately 100% of such senior secured loans have floors of 0.50% (g) to 1.25%.
-The borrower under a senior secured loan generally has the option to select from interest reset periods of one, two, three or six months and may alter that selection at the end of any reset period.
+- Approximately 81% of the senior secured loans in the Company's portfolio companies bear interest at a floating rate that may be determined by reference to the London Interbank Offered Rate (LIBOR) or other base rate (commonly the Federal Funds Rate or the Prime Rate), at the borrower's option.
+In addition, approximately 100% of such senior secured loans have floors of 0.50% to 1.25%.
+The borrower under a senior secured loan generally has the option to select from interest reset periods of one, two, three or six months and may alter that selection at the end of any - reset period.
 The stated interest rate represents the weighted average interest rate at December 31, 2015 of all contracts within the specified loan facility.

-Transaction and other information for "controlled" investments under the Investment Company Act of 1940, whereby the Company owns more than 25% of the portfolio company's - outstanding voting securities. - Non-U.S. company or principal place of business outside the U.S. - Original purchase denominated in Canadian dollars.
+Transaction and other information for "controlled" investments under the Investment Company Act of 1940, whereby the Company owns more than 25% of the portfolio company's outstanding voting securities. - Non-U.S. company or principal place of business outside the U.S. Original purchase denominated in Canadian dollars.

+- Original puricipate denominated in Canadian doubles.
 Security is exempt from registration under Rule 144A of the Securities Act of 1933.
-Such securities may be resold in transactions that are exempt from registration, normally to qualified - security is exempt from registration under Rule 144A of the Securities Act of 1953.
-Such securities may be resolt in transactions that are exempt from registration, normally to qualified institutional buyers.
+Such securities may be resold in transactions that are exempt from registration, normally to qualified institutional buyers.
 In the aggregate, these securities represent 13.3% of the Company's net assets at December 31, 2015.